 Just like jackets, it’s time to get rid of the shoes that don’t fit.
 Check out these six steps for how to declutter and organize your shoes!

 Grab all of your shoes from around the house and make one giant pile.
 Make sure you have space to sort, but that you are near a full-length mirror to check out how you look in the shoes.

 I organized my shoes in one spot once I gathered them from the front hall closet, the mudroom, and the accessory closet.
 It took many trips, but once I grabbed everything, I needed to empty my shoes from shoe boxes.
 I once organized my shoes in plastic shoe boxes, which was super helpful to keep my shoes together so I could see everything I had.
 Over time the number of boxes grew and it got to be too much to store, so once I declutter my shoes this time, I’ll see how many I have left and then determine the best way to store them.

 Don’t rush to store your shoes before you finish decluttering them.

 Step 2: Create Donate and Keep Piles

 I love using garbage bags because I can grab a Sharpie and write directly on the bag.
-I write on the bags before I even start, so I have a bag for donate and a bag for sell.
+I write on the bags before I even start, so I have a bag to donate and a bag to sell.

 Step 3: Check Shoe Size